Bayview Gallery

 Suzanne Harden Suzanne Harden The vibrant palette of Suzanne Harden is reminiscent of the great French impressionists, Matisse and Cezanne.
 A former teacher of gifted and talented high school students, Harden paints the small villages along the Maine coast.

 Gayle Levee Gayle Levee Levee's paintings convey a sense of season and mood.
-After studying with renowned still life painter, Robert Douglas Hunter, Levee developed a style which embodies symbolism and metaphor through extensive exploration of color and composition.
+After studying with renowned still life painter, Robert Douglas Hunter, Levee developed a style which embodies symbolism and metaphor through extensive exploration of color and composition

 Scott Moore Scott Moore Contemporary impressionist Scott Moore lives, explores and paints the woods and coast of Maine.
 An avid canoeist and cross-country skier, his work reflects his deep love of nature.
 His bold, brushy paintings are the prize of many individuals and a number of corporate collections.